-Urological conditions can arise at any age, regardless of gender and they can be difficult to discuss.
-At Lake Regional Urology, we strive to provide safe and effective treatment, in a comfortable, compassionate environment.
-Our highly-skilled specialists provide medical and surgical care for male and female urinary tract and the male reproductive organs.
+Urological conditions can arise at any age, regardless of gender, and they can be difficult to discuss.
+At Lake Regional Urology, we strive to provide safe and effective treatment in a comfortable, compassionate environment.
+Our highly skilled specialists provide medical and surgical care for the male and female urinary tract and the male reproductive organs.

-Urgent® PC improves bladder function through stimulating a group of nerves called the sacral nerve plexus at the base of the spine.
+Urgent PC improves bladder function through stimulating a group of nerves called the sacral nerve plexus at the base of the spine.
 A small, slim needle electrode is inserted near the patient's ankle.
 The needle electrode is then connected to a battery-powered stimulator.
-After turning on the stimulator, a Lake Regional Urology provider — either Bradley Connett, M.D., or Kathy Walters, FNP-BC, CUNP — observes the body's response to determine the ideal strength of the impulses.
+After turning on the stimulator, Lake Regional Urologist Bradley Connett, M.D., observes the body's response to determine the ideal strength of the impulses.